- Interested in taking on an apprentice?

 - 78% of apprentice employers see an increase in productivity

 - 74% said the quality of their product or service was improved with the help of apprenticeships

 - They bring fresh ideas and inspiration to your business

-- They bring enthusiasm and help to encourage a culture of learning within your business
+- They bring enthusiasm and help to encourage a culture of learning within your organisation

 - They are cost effective to employ

-- They will help you to maintain and develop the skilled workforce you need
+- Access to funded training to develop the skilled workforce you need

 Local employer endorsements